P.E.I. fishermen surrounded by 'thousands' of jellyfish | CBC News

 P.E.I. fishermen surrounded by 'thousands' of jellyfish

-Just outside the Tryon River on Prince Edward Island, Brian Campbell's boat motor began to stall.
+Oceanographer says it's unclear whether jellyfish are increasing or more people are reporting sightings

-"I've never seen that many before," said Campbell, whose boat became surrounded by lion's mane jellyfish.
-"They would get caught up in that propeller, there's quite a few of them.
-I want to say thousands and thousands."
+Just outside the Tryon River on Prince Edward Island, Brian Campbell's boat motor began to stall as it became surrounded by lion's mane jellyfish.

-Lion's mane jellyfish can grow to two metres in diameter with tentacles as long as 30 metres.
+"I've never seen that many before," said Campbell.
+"They would get caught up in that propeller.
+There's quite a few of them — I want to say thousands and thousands."

-To put it into perspective, that is roughly the same length as a blue whale.
+Lion's mane jellyfish can grow to two metres in diameter with tentacles as long as 30 metres, roughly the same length as a blue whale.

 What's more?
 They sting.